-- Average medical expenses for falls are $50 billion per year in the US
+- In the United States, the average annual medical expenses for falls are $50 billion

-- 32.2% of people end up with sprains and strains if they fall down the stairs
+- 32.2% of people who fall down the stairs end up with sprains and strains

-- 1st week of each fall is the fall prevention awareness
+- 1st week of every fall is the fall prevention awareness

-- If trends continue to rise, there will be seven fall-related deaths per hour by 2030
+- By 2030, there will be seven fall-related deaths per hour If trends continue to rise

 Anyone can slip at any time and any place.
 While some people end up with a broken bone, many die from falls.
 The elderly and children seem to be the most endangered category, but unfortunately, many falls also happen in construction, where other generations have to deal with the lack of safety.